From relaxing spa treatments to historical neighborhoods and stunning views, there are a ton of memorable things to do in Granada, Spain.

 I would usually call it a night around 5 am, although the more strong-willed would continue on until 7 or 8.

-The Alcaiceria is home to the Great Bazaar of Granada and is the perfect place to go to find souvenirs, hand-made items, tiles (fajalauza), Arabic silks, and spices.
+Home to the Great Bazaar, the Alcaiceria is the perfect place to find souvenirs, hand-made items, tiles (fajalauza), Arabic silks, and spices during your stay in Granada.
 The Bazaar was originally constructed during Moorish rule and was one of the few customs to survive the Christian takeover.